-- 1. Start Acronis True Image. - 2.
+- 1. Start Acronis True Image 2019. - 2.
 On the sidebar, click Backup. - 3.
-From the backup list, select the backup which contains the files or folders that you want to recover. - 4.
-On the right panel, click Recover files.
+From the backup list, select the backup which contains the files or folders that you want to recover, and then open the Recovery tab. - 4.
+Select backup version (data state on specific date and time).